Healing Emotional Eating — Where to Start? (Tips from an Intuitive Eating Dietitian)

 We do this first to ensure that undereating or deprivation driven eating aren’t masking what feels like emotional eating.

-As such, the first thing I’d encourage you to do is check in on whether you may be experiencing this as well, and if so, you’ll likely find it enormously helpful to break free of your dieting mindset and restrictive eating practices.
+As such, the first thing I’d encourage you to do is check in on whether you may be experiencing this as well.
+My free resource, Invisible Diet: Hidden Rules You’re Still Following That Sabotage Your Success can help you do this.

 If you’d like to learn more about the restrict-binge cycle or get help to break free of your dieting mindset or heal emotional eating, you’re invited to book a free Whole Health Strategy call with me so we chat about your goals and the options for support.